Read an informative overview of Field Guides Peru Tours covering our seven current itineraries.

 LAST SPACES NOTE

-Only one space remains open on our Oct 1, 2016 departure.
+Only two spaces remain open on our Oct 1, 2016 departure.

 Manu Biosphere Reserve is a vast, spellbinding wilderness in southeastern Peru replete with some of the richest flora and fauna to be found anywhere in South America.
 It offers the uncontained possibilities of an entire ecosystem, from golden grasslands of the puna zone down the eastern Andean slope through cloaking montane cloudforest to seemingly endless lowland rainforest.